5231e/janna-s-encouragement-bot/README.md

- print("Title of program: Encouragement Bot") print() while True: description = input("Can you describe how you feel in a sentence?")
+ print("Title of program: Encouragement Bot") print() while True: description = input("Please describe how you feel in a sentence?")

   list_of_words = description.split()